 Inside Kingston Penitentiary — the historic maximum-security prison in Kingston, Ontario, now open for public tours. -

-Special/express tours pop up through the summer.
+Special/express tours pop up throughout the summer.

 Great Lakes Museum & SS Keewatin: Maritime Heritage Alive

-Set on the waterfront with working-dock atmosphere, the museum tells the story of shipbuilding, navigation, and life on the lakes.
+Set on the waterfront with a working-dock atmosphere, the museum tells the story of shipbuilding, navigation, and life on the lakes.
 The star is the SS Keewatin — an Edwardian passenger liner you can tour bow to stern.
 Think polished woodwork, salons, cabins, and an engine room built like a cathedral of steel.

-Frontenac County Schools Museum: Back to the Chalkboard
+Frontenac County Schools Museum.

 1000 Islands Cruises: Scenic Water Journeys